Pahheb/CN-Lr-2024/README.md

 The metrics are used to set the priority of each route.
 By default, it's `1` (max priority), and it's recommended to set the secondary routes to the number of hops between the origin and the destination (`2` in these cases) (you can leave the rest empty).

-Let's configure the tables (for each router `RX`, each entry in the routing table)
+Let's configure the tables (for each router `RX`, each entry in the routing table):
 ```
 RX# configure terminal
 RX(config)# ip route <dest> <next hop> <metric>